n1ckd/LightingaleNotes/People/The Party/Ari Feldwin - Meana Voltemand.md

 - from: [[Zul]]
 - dirty blonde light brown hair that is scruffy and poofs around her face, scar on her face.
 - barmaid at [[Tyr Tankard]]
 - Ari is an aspiring warlock whose patron is represented by a key and a symbol of the [[Archivist]].
 The archivist approached Ari.
+Later we learn that Ari is actually Meara Voltemand - a